+Acknowledgement
-R. S. Pol Akram Khan Bal Govind Chauhan Vini Sivanandan Acknowledgement a study on "Coverage and quality of health condition screening of children under RBSK program in Jalgaon and Nanded districts of Maharashtra."
-As a part of annual work plan,

-Population Research Centre, Gokhale Institute of Politics and Economics, Pune has carried out

-Population Research Centre (PRC), Pune has done this study with the funding and guidance of

-Ministry of Health and Family Welfare, Government of India.
+Population Research Centre, Gokhale Institute of Politics and Economics, Pune has carried out a study on "Coverage and quality of health condition screening of children under RBSK program in Jalgaon and Nanded districts of Maharashtra."
+As a part of annual work plan, Population Research Centre (PRC), Pune has done this study with the funding and guidance of Ministry of Health and Family Welfare, Government of India.

-We are grateful to Mrs. Sandhya Krishnamurthy, Director General, MoHFW and Mrs. Anjali our thanks to Mr. K. Sundaram, Director, MoHFW and Ms. Preeti Tiwary, Asst.
-Director
+We are grateful to Mrs. Sandhya Krishnamurthy, Director General, MoHFW and Mrs. Anjali Rawat, Deputy Director General MoHFW for their kind and constant support.
+We also extend our thanks to Mr. K. Sundaram, Director, MoHFW and Ms. Preeti Tiwary, Asst.
+Director MoHFW for their support.